Lavelle Road

 Lavelle Road is an upmarket residential and commercial street in the city of Bangalore, Karnataka in India.
 It is an important connection between Mahatma Gandhi Square and Richmond Circle.
 The road starts from the Queens Road end of the M. Chinnaswamy Stadium and after curving in a serpentine manner meets the junction of Bangalore Club with Richmond Circle.
 Lavelle Road was named after Michael F Lavelle, an Irish soldier who later made his money in the Kolar Gold Fields.

-Colloquial pronunciation

-Local pronunciations have included: La Velley Road, Lovely Road, Love-ella Road, Law-ell Road, Laalley Road and Level Road.

 MacIver Town

 MacIver Town or Shantala Nagar, in the centre of the city, is a neighbourhood which comprises the residential and business districts of Kasturba Road, Lavelle Road and Vittal Mallya Road.
 The area is named after L.J.
 MacIver, the collector and president of the Municipal Commission of the Civil and Military Station between 1934 and 1937.
 He was also the president of the Bangalore Club in 1935 and 1936.